by-nir/aws-lambda-zig/README.md

     lambda.handle(init, handler, .{});
 }

-// Eeach event is processed separetly the handler function.
+// Each event is processed separetly the handler function.
 // The function must have the following signature: fn handler(
     ctx: lambda.Context,    // Metadata and utilities